Learn About the Continuing Evolution of Occupancy Control

-This case involved a Section 8 tenancy, but the decision will be used by tenant advocates to attempt to extend the rights of persons approved for “occupancy,” but who are not approved for tenancy, to provide the occupants with all the protection afforded by the Anti-Eviction Act without additional screening on the part of management.
+This case involved a Section 8 tenancy, but the decision will be used by tenant advocates to attempt to extend the rights of persons approved for “occupancy,” but who are not approved for tenancy (yes, there is a difference between a tenant and an occupancy), to provide the occupants with all the protection afforded by the Anti-Eviction Act without additional screening on the part of management.

 During the latter part of her residency, she approached the landlord and asked if her daughter could move in.
 The landlord agreed that she could move in as an occupant.
 The daughter was disabled and receiving disability benefits.
 Those benefits could have altered the amount of the subsidy (the landlord had no say over this).

 Section 8 Rules make it clear that the landlord retains the right to choose who becomes a tenant on the property.
 The Supreme Court acknowledged this.
-The Supreme Court also acknowledged that family members do succeed to the rights to a tenant’s Section 8 Housing Choice Voucher, but, absent the requirements of State law, would not succeed to the tenant’s tenancy rights.
-As framed by the Supreme Court, the issue is “. . .whether a consented to, financially contributing family member occupant of a Section 8 household has any right to the continued possession of the lease premises after the death of the named tenant.”
+The Supreme Court also acknowledged that family members do succeed to the rights to a tenant’s Section 8 Housing Choice Voucher, but, absent the requirements of State law, would not succeed to his or her tenancy rights.
+As framed by the Supreme Court, the issue is “. . .whether a consented to, financially contributing family member occupant of a Section 8 household has any right to the continued possession of the leased premises after the death of the named tenant.”

-The Court ruled against the landlord in this case indicating that in fact “. . . a functional co-tenant – one who can show that she has been continuously in residence; that she has been a substantial contributor toward satisfaction of the tenancy’s financial obligations, and that her contribution has been acknowledged and acquiesced to by her landlord – is entitled to invoke the protections of the Anti-Eviction Act. . .”.
+The Court ruled against the landlord in this case indicating that in fact “. . . a defacto co-tenant (notice a modification of the status of occupancy to co-tenant) – one who can show that she has been continuously in residence; that she has been a substantial contributor toward satisfaction of the tenancy’s financial obligations, and that her contribution has been acknowledged and acquiesced to by her landlord – is entitled to invoke the protections of the Anti-Eviction Act. . .”.

-In the typical “occupancy” situation, a landlord has already entered into a tenancy.
-Presumably the landlord has screened the tenant for financial wherewithal, credit worthiness, income and criminal background, and approved that tenant, so that a tenancy can be entered into.
-Subsequently, in that tenant’s tenancy, that tenant seeks to have someone else live with them.
+In the typical “occupancy” situation, a landlord has already entered into a tenancy with an applicant.
+Presumably, the landlord has screened the tenant for financial wherewithal, creditworthiness, income, and criminal background, and approved that tenant, so that a tenancy can be entered into.
+Subsequently, in that tenancy, that tenant seeks to have someone else live with them.

 Does a landlord screen that person for tenancy?
 Many do not.
 Many choose to be flexible (which benefits the tenant) and allow the tenant to bring in other occupants, assuming the landlord approves those persons for occupancy.
 A landlord may choose to screen any proposed additional occupant for criminal history.

 In a non-Section 8 case, how does a landlord know that the occupant is making the “substantial contribution”?
 One way would be accepting checks from this new person.
-Obviously, a diligent landlord who does not have so many units that monitoring who pays the rent becomes an impractical impossibility should monitor who pays the rent.
+Obviously, a diligent landlord who does not have a lot of rental units may not be able to monitor who pays the rent.
+This then becomes an impractical or impossible reality concerning who pays the rent.